 Anxiety Reduction Tips

-Avoiding drugs and alcohol may seem like no-brainers for any good parent.
-But the key is to realize that even a small amount of any unhealthy coping habit in your spare time is problematic for your ability to deal with anxiety, as unhealthy coping strategies don’t help you recover from stress – they are simply a quick method to dull it.
+- Avoid Any Unhealthy Coping – Avoiding drugs and alcohol may seem like no-brainers for any good parent.
+But the key is to realise that even a small amount of any unhealthy coping habit in your spare time is problematic for your ability to deal with anxiety, as unhealthy coping strategies don’t help you recover from stress – they are simply a quick method to dull it.
 A large part of dealing with anxiety is simply overcoming your anxiousness with your mind – learning how to control your thoughts and emotions from becoming negative even when faced with a stressful situation.
 If you depend on unhealthy dulling strategies, then you will be less likely to overcome the stresses and may find that you depend on those coping strategies more and more in the future.

-Many people with busy schedules and active children feel that they can’t handle another person or two coming into their home, so they stop calling their friends and family.
-But some socialization is crucial for maintaining good mental health, as social support has a strong ability to reduce anxiety symptoms.
+- Make Time to Socialise – Many people with busy schedules and active children feel that they can’t handle another person or two coming into their home, so they stop calling their friends and family.
+But some socialisation is crucial for maintaining good mental health, as social support has a strong ability to reduce anxiety symptoms.
 So even if it’s a bit stressful to have guests over or go over to someone else’s home with your children, try to find a way to be social.
 Video chat if you have to, or see if there are people you can talk to on the phone more often.
 The time you spend with people whose company you enjoy can be invaluable to your anxiety and wellness.

 Maintaining Healthy Stress Levels